I'm really lucky to be alive: Sandeep Patil about Hughes-like 1981 blow

-Former India batsman and current chief selector recalls the head injury he suffered in 1981 which was similar to Phillip Hughes' fatal blow
+Former India batsman and current chief selector remembers the head injury he suffered in the first innings of the opening Test at Sydney in 1981 which was similar to Phillip Hughes' fatal blow

 For more than a couple of days now, former India batsman and current chairman of selectors Sandeep Patil has been agonising over Phillip Hughes’ fatal injury and his subsequent death.